 SONG-Kids involves 5-phases:

-Focus groups are being conducted in Australia, Canada and United States.
-The Delphi survey is planned to launch early-2017.
+Focus groups have been conducted in Australia, Canada and United States.
+The Delphi survey is planned to launch early-2018.

 Please register your interest to receive updates on SONG-Kids.